RyanWhited/stock-analysis/README.md

 ![VBA_Challenge_2018_Original](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_2018_Original.png)   ![VBA_Challenge_2018](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_2018.png)

 What helped the process speed up?
-One of the main differences is I utilized arrays for the ticker volumes plus both starting and ending prices (see image below).
+One of the main reasons is I utilized arrays for the ticker volumes plus both starting and ending prices (see image below).
 In the original code, we used a nested loop that would obtain these values which slowed down the speed of the results.

 ![VBA_Challenge_New_Arrays](https://github.com/RyanWhited/stock-analysis/blob/main/VBA_Challenge_New_Arrays.png)